You can do it. we know you can, because we believe anyone can, provided they understand that the best cocktails consist of three basic elements:

 Achieving consistent balance in a cocktail is only possible with precise measurements and tasting.
 We have all seen bartenders free-pour cocktails and send them on their way, but remember that they have a trained eye and are often counting as they pour, familiar with the rate of flow from the spouts they use.
 It’s definitely a skill designed for speed and it’s best avoided at home.
 You’ll have better, more consistent cocktails if you take the time to measure.
 Many professionals use a jigger, which is a double-sided measuring cup.
 Jiggers come in various sizes, so you need several of them to cover all the bases.
 An alternative is to use a single measuring cup with graduated markings for several different volumes.
 If you don’t have either, you can use kitchen measuring spoons used for baking.
 A tablespoon is equivalent to 1/2 of an ounce.
 You could also use a shot glass which is usually three tablespoons, but estimating smaller portions is difficult.
 Finally, many recipes that call for ounces, or fractions thereof, can be made using proportions of any size.

 Cocktail glasses come in a bewildering array of shapes and sizes.
 Bigger is not always better, but it’s nice to have some variety, depending on what you are making.
-For mixed drinks, you will eventually want to have the cocktail, highball, collins, lowball, rocks glass, old fashioned, cordial—actually, this list never ends!
+For mixed drinks, you will eventually want to have the cocktail, highball, collins, lowball, rocks glass, old fashioned, cordial-actually, this list never ends!
 This is an important point.
 Don’t let a lack of glassware stop you from enjoying a great cocktail.
 There’s no rule that says you must use a certain type of glass.
 However, some glasses are better for some cocktails.
-For example, cocktails that are served straight-up—that is, without any ice—are normally strained into a cocktail glass which has also become known as the martini glass.
+For example, cocktails that are served straight-up-that is, without any ice-are normally strained into a cocktail glass which has also become known as the martini glass.
 However, it’s common to see cocktails like this served in a champagne bowl, or coupe.
 This bulbous shape has an elegant vintage look more akin to what may have been used when the original drink was invented.
 Cocktails on ice usually end up in rocks or old fashioned glasses.
 This style is hefty enough to hold big ice cubes.
 For taller drinks, the collins and highball help to emphasize the vertical trail of bubbles when soda is added, or to concentrate foam or meringue into a smaller area at the top.
 Recipes will usually point out the best glass to use for a drink, and in some cases it does make a difference.
 Most of the time, however, the choice is for appearance based on tradition.
+If you ever want to get yourself some new tableware, be sure to check around for any home depot promo code that may be available to save yourself some money.
 Whenever possible, and especially for cocktails served without ice, chill your glass before the drink goes in.

 Eventually, you will try making a cocktail with fresh ingredients.
 Squeezing citrus is easy enough with just your hands, but having a hinged tool to help you do this makes the job easier.
 You can also use whatever juicer you have in order to get the job done.
 Muddling, which basically involves mashing some ingredient, requires another tool-the muddler.
 We’ve seen muddlers attached to bottles of rum for free, but there are many different kinds.
 You want something solid that will not chip your glassware.
 Wood and plastic are common, just make sure it won’t shed lacquer into your cocktails.
 It should also be long enough to reach into your mixing glass or tin without hitting your knuckles.
 In a pinch, you can use the end of your bar spoon or the flat end of any long kitchen utensil.